Hoppip48/unimi_crop_sensing/README.md

 ## About The Project

-`unimi_crop_sensing` nasce con l’obiettivo di offrire un insieme di **operazioni semplici e intuitive** per interagire con la **camera ZED**.
-Consiste in un toolkit per l'elaborazione e segmentazione di immagini e point cloud acquisiti tramite la **camera stereo ZED**.
-Il progetto è pensato per applicazioni di agricoltura di precisione, consentendo di identificare piante in 2D e 3D, generare bounding box e comunicare con un cobot attraverso WebSocket in ambiente ROS.
+`unimi_crop_sensing` was created with the aim of offering a set of **simple and intuitive operations** to interact with the **ZED camera**.
+It consists of a toolkit for processing and segmenting images and point clouds acquired via the **ZED stereo camera**.
+The project is designed for precision agriculture applications, allowing you to identify plants in 2D and 3D, generate bounding boxes and communicate with a cobot through WebSocket in a ROS environment.

 https://github.com/Hoppip48/unimi_crop_sensing/

-### Funzionalità principali
+### Main features
-* Segmentazione del verde con Excess Green Index
+* Green segmentation with Excess Green Index
-* Clustering delle piante tramite KMeans
+* Plant clustering via KMeans
-* Calcolo bounding box 2D e 3D su point cloud
+* 2D and 3D bounding box calculation on point cloud
-* Salvataggio `.ply`, immagini, normal map
+* Save `.ply`, images, normal map
-* Integrazione WebSocket ROS (`rosbridge`) per invio/lettura pose
+* WebSocket ROS (`rosbridge`) integration for communication on separate systems

 ### Built With